 Nevertheless, when it comes to income statistics, most individuals have it harder than others.
 What’s more, inequalities between genders and races are also a lingering issue.
-It will take a few years (perhaps even decades) for things to balance out, judging by the current trends; still, only time will tell.
+It will take a few years (perhaps even decades) for things to balance out, judging by the current trends.

 - Census Bureau

 - Department of Numbers

 - Financial Samurai

 - HR Grapevine